PinkQween/ViOS/README.md

 This will:

 1. Assemble the bootloader and kernel
 2. Compile all components

-3. Link the final binary to ./bin/os.bin
+3. Link the final kernel binary to `./bin/os.bin`
+4. (If `grub-mkrescue` is installed) Generate a bootable ISO image as `./bin/os_disk.img`

 To emulate with QEMU: